DamZiobro/serverless-full-stack-cloud-app/README.md

-Shell app with Vue.js UI + Flask RESTful API + RDS Aurora PostgreSQL and IaaC-based deployment
+Vue.js UI + Flask RESTful API + RDS Aurora PostgreSQL and IaaC-based deployment and DevOps pipeline
 ==================

 This is the skeleton skeleton app containing implementation and deployment of